kbullaughey/lstm-play/01-mlp.md

 0. element-wise addition, subtraction, multiplication, division of tensors in a table
 0. convolution of all sorts

 I will use the module for doing a linear map as an example.
-I will use a context (computer graphics) to illustrate that these modules can be used for general purpose computation, not just nerual nets.
+I will use a context (computer graphics) to illustrate that these modules can be used for general purpose computation, not just neural nets.

 Here's a matrix that represents clockwise rotation by 90&deg; and a point at coordinates (2,0):